dddrrreee/cs140e-24win/labs/0-pi-setup/README.md

 This step and the next should only ever need to be done once.

 Checkoff:
+  - Run `make` in `3-bin-hello` and see that it compiles and run hello.
-  - When this step works, running `pi-install` in any directory should cause the program to be found and run.
+  - Alternatively: you should be able to type `pi-install` in any directory and have it be found and run.

-To save you time, typing and mistakes: tell your shell to look for executable programs in a `bin` directory located in your home directory (i.e., `~/bin`) and then copy `pi-install` into it.
+To save you time, typing and mistakes you'll now tell your shell to look for executable programs in a `bin` directory located in your home directory (i.e., `~/bin`) and then copy `pi-install` into it.

 We suggest you figure out how to do this on your own, but if you get stuck, here's a bit more information: